Catch 22 – Keasbey Nights: #758 of best 1,000 albums ever!

-Why is Catch 22’s Keasbey Nights on my best 1,000 albums ever list?
+So why is Catch 22’s Keasbey Nights on this best 1,000 albums ever thing?

-I have long been aware that Catch 22 and Streetlight Manifesto are both really good ska punk bands (with sounds that are much more upbeat, up-tempo, and high energy versus angry and aggressive) and have some crossover in personnel.
+I have long been aware that Catch 22 and Streetlight Manifesto are both really good ska punk bands – more upbeat, up-tempo, and high-energy than angry or aggressive – and share some crossover in personnel.

-I was also sort of aware that both bands curiously had an album titled Keasbey Nights, and eventually I took the time to figure out what the deal is… which is a little complicated.
-Suffice to say that Tomas Kalnoky, lead singer for both bands, spearheaded a complete re-recording of Catch 22’s “original” Keasbey Nights under the name of Streetlight Manifesto.
+I was also sort of aware that both bands curiously had an album titled Keasbey Nights, and finally I took the time to figure out what the deal is… which is a little complicated.
+Suffice to say that Tomas Kalnoky, lead singer for both bands, led out a complete re-recording of Catch 22’s “original” Keasbey Nights under the name of Streetlight Manifesto.
 The reasons have to do with contractual stuff.

-Both albums are really good if you enjoy both band’s similar style of upbeat and horn-driven ska punk.
-I prefer the slightly more raw and less produced sound as originally produced by Catch 22.
+Both albums are really good if you enjoy both bands similar style of upbeat and horn-driven ska punk.
+I prefer the slightly rawer and less produced sound as originally produced by Catch 22.

-At the moment, my favorite song on Keasbey Nights is “9mm and a Three Piece Suit,” which has a frantic but tightly controlled tempo and zooms by on the power of gorgeous ska punk and great backing horns.
+At the moment, my favorite song on Keasbey Nights is “9mm and a Three Piece Suit,” which has a frantic but tightly controlled tempo and zooms by on a gorgeous ska punk and great backing horns.

 “Dear Sergio” layers in a little Latin ska flavor into the high flying ska punk mix.